Business Analyst III

-- Monitor reported PC productions issues to ensure ServiceNow SLAs are met.
+- Monitor reported PolicyCenter productions issues to ensure ServiceNow SLAs are met.

 - Be the liaison between functional leads, development teams and support teams.

-- Support UAT (User Acceptance Testing) sessions as needed.
+- Support UAT (User Acceptance Testing) and Go-live sessions as needed.

 - Work with the QA team to ensure test cases are current, correct, and cover alternative paths for existing and new system functionality.